A Gentleman's Guide to Christmas Shopping for His Wife

 Now this is vital: When buying gifts for your wife, the point of the whole affair is to spend time and effort thinking about your wife and applying those thoughts so that she knows you care about her and cared enough to work at expressing it.
 I don't run out at the last minute and grab a bunch of stuff and I don't really shop on Black Friday.
 Saving money isn't the point.
 I'll brainstorm over gift ideas during the year and especially start at it during the first days at the beginning of November and December.
 I develop a list of my own based upon hers.
 I eventually take time off from work before Christmas so that I can shop in a leisurely fashion.
 Of course, Internet commerce has made this both easier and more difficult: easier because the end game can be just a few mouse clicks away, and harder because there are even more possibilities for gifts!

 Over time I have developed a system to help my lovely wife feel appreciated.
 I call it the "Food Groups" system, just like the U.S. Department of Agriculture food groups.
 In order to diversify her gifts, I've assigned types of gifts to groups.
 I usually try to acquire an item from most of those groups.
 Any group can contain the big gift for the year.
-Of course, you'll want to study your own gal and adjust these groups or create groups of your own, but my groups are:
+Of course, you'll want to study your own gal and adjust these groups or create groups of your own, but my wife's groups are:

 THE "SOFT" GROUP: Girls like soft things.
 My wife LOVES clothes for Christmas.
 I always try to buy her at least one item of day clothing.
 Cozy clothes like sweaters are especially welcome.

 THE "NOVELTY" GROUP: I look for something inexpensive, fun, and particular to her.
 For instance, my wife is a news hound.
-One year I found a mug with her favorite news company's logo on it that she can sip from while she soaks up the headlines.
+One year I found a mug with her favorite news company's logo on it that she could sip from while she soaked up the headlines.
 She's wanted one for years.